NeneWang/learn-programming/misc/first-class.md

 *This is just to get a feeling of the level of the class, please don't worry if you can't finish the assigment!
-Also feel free to ask anything and as many times as you need to about any question you have regarding the prioblem, how to solve it, etc!*
+Also feel free to ask anything and as many times as you need to about any question you have regarding the problem, how to solve it, if you would like me to re-explain something, etc!*

 :::tip Problem prompt